Resource assessment and rights

 - The AER determines if a public hearing is required to allow citizens to express potential concerns or support.

-- Environmental impact assessments are submitted to Alberta Environment and Parks detailing the water use request and socio-economic impact studies.
+- Environmental impact assessments are submitted to Alberta Environment and Protected Areas detailing the water use request and socio-economic impact studies.

 - The AER and other regulatory bodies approve an oil sands scheme based on factors affecting lands and wells.